 We think this is a must-have card for the heavy Amazon shopper, but probably isn’t worth it for someone who only occasionally shops at the online marketplace.
 Still, there are other reasons to like the Amazon Prime card.

 Think of this card as a constant coupon for the busy household that uses Amazon Prime to buy everything from bulk pantry goods to birthday party gifts, sports equipment and other items for their kids.
 This card’s 5% return on Amazon purchases is among the highest rewards of any credit card on the market today.

 This card also is valuable outside of Amazon.
-Customers can earn 2% cash-back at restaurants, gas stations and drug stores and 1% back on all other purchases.
+In February 2018, it began offering cardholders 5% percent back for shopping at it’s latest acquisition, Whole Foods market.
+Customers can also earn 2% cash-back at restaurants, gas stations and drug stores and 1% back on all other purchases.
 That’s a fairly hefty bonus structure for a card that doesn’t carry a traditional annual fee.
 You do have to be an Amazon Prime member to be eligible for this card.
 Prime membership runs $99 a year.

 How much is this card really worth?

 In March 2017, the market research firm Statista found that Prime members spend on average $1,300 a year on Amazon purchases.
 That translates into $65 in cash-back rewards for holders of the Amazon Prime Rewards Visa Signature, not enough to cover your full Prime membership.